Blog

 Old Footage of Women Weight Training

 Women have only recently started to weight train, right?
-WRONG!!!
-Women have been weight training for well over a century.
+Wrong!
+Women have been lifting weights for well over a century.
 When the aerobic craze hit

 The Wrist Roller Solution

 Last week we looked at a great forearm training tool called the Formulator.
-Today, we’ll look at another good one, the wrist roller.
-With this
+Today, let’s take a look at another solid option: the wrist roller.

 Half-Kneeling Reverse Woodchop